 Decline and Decay

 After St. Paul’s reopened as a year-long mission in 1863, Father Joset resumed his residency.
 But the mission focused exclusively on serving white settlers and Irish Catholic soldiers.
 In 1869, St. Francis Regis Mission was built 5 miles to the east.
 Serving both as an established church and Indian boarding school, St. Francis Regis took over as the center for Catholic activity in the Upper Columbia region.
 The last known mass at St. Paul’s was held on August 14, 1875, thus closing the mission for good.

 For decades, St. Paul’s Mission slowly decayed into ruins.
 For years, people came to the mission as part of a “tourist attraction” to have their pictures taken.
 The cross on the roof fell off.
 Shingles fell to the floor.
 People had taken some of the wood from the walls and doors as part of building houses or other construction projects.
 Even the windows were taken.
 By 1938, the roof had collapsed and remnants of three walls remained standing.

 Several attempts to rebuild St. Paul’s Mission were suggested but never attempted.
 Then in 1938, Bishop Charles D. White of the Spokane Diocese began to lead an effort to rebuild the mission in commemoration for 100 years of Catholic presence in the Kettle Falls region.
 Sadly, White passed away shortly afterward but prior to his death, he passed the rebuilding effort to Father Paul M. Georgan from Northport, WA.
-With the assistance of the Colville Kiwanis Club, several businesses, and several Civil Conservation Corps (CCC) volunteers, the mission was rebuilt to its original appearance.
+With the assistance of the Colville Kiwanis Club, several businesses, and several Civil Conservation Corps (CCC) volunteers, the mission was rebuilt to its original appearance in 1939.